mk12/sicp/notes/text.md

 ### 2.2.2: Hierarchical Structures

-- We can represent lists whose elements themselves may also be lists.
-We can also think of them as _trees_.
+- We can represent lists whose elements themselves are also lists.
+- We can also think of these structures as _trees_.
 - Recursion is a natural tool for dealing with trees.
-- The primitive predicate `pair?` returns true if its argument is a pair (formed with cons).
+- The primitive predicate `pair?` returns true if its argument is a pair.
-- We can count the number of leaves in a tree with this:
+- We can count the number of leaves in a tree like so:

 ```
 (define (count-leaves x)